Improve FEP testing

 By doing this on the code level, each test should finish in ~0.01-0.1 seconds, which enables you to have hundreds of tests.

-#4 Updated by Michael Shirts about 1 month ago
+#4 Updated by Michael Shirts 4 months ago

 I don't have the time to pull everything out now that failed in the past, but by feeling has been that the majority of the free energy bugs have been because of properly designed individual components of GROMACS being misinterpreted by either developers or users, resulting in unintended results.